January 2, 2026 (5mo ago) — last updated March 22, 2026 (3mo ago)

 True personalization tailors the journey to demonstrated interests.
 If a visitor uses a particular tool or spends time on a topic, use that signal to send relevant content rather than a generic newsletter.

-For example, someone who uses a mortgage or renovation estimator is signaling purchase intent.
-Follow up with targeted resources: how-to guides, case studies, or invitations to webinars that directly relate to their action.
+For example, someone who uses a Mortgage Calculator or a Home Renovation Budget Estimator is signaling purchase intent.
+Follow up with targeted resources: how-to guides, case studies, or invitations to webinars that relate directly to their action.

 Build Smart Retention Funnels

-A retention funnel is an automated sequence that nurtures a user’s interest over time.
-The trigger for this funnel should be a high-engagement action—like interacting with an embedded tool—so you nurture the most qualified prospects.
+A retention funnel is an automated sequence that nurtures a user’s interest.
+Trigger the funnel with a high-engagement action—like interacting with an embedded tool—so you nurture the most qualified prospects.

 Example funnel for a business valuation lead: